SethBushinsky/BGC-Argo-Plus/_pages/code-pages/bgc-argo-plus-env.md

 (bgc_argo_env) smb-uh@smb-uh BGC-Argo-Plus %
 ```
 ## Option B - using a .yml file
+Instead of installing packages one at a time, you can try to install everything from a ".yml" file.
+This can be handy, especially if there are a certain set of package versions that work together.
+Sometimes Conda has a hard time getting everything to work well together and this fails and/or it takes forever.
+Either option A or B are fine as long as you get the packages you need installed.

+First, download the .yml file from the BGC Argo+ code repository: https://github.com/Hi-Cycles/BGC_Argo_Plus_Code_Repository

 ## General tips for working with environments